ga-curriculum/responsive-design-v2/level-up/functional-hamburger-nav.md

 ![Toggled hamburger menu](./assets/originals/hamnav-toggled.png)

-Onto the last step: adding responsiveness!
+Onto the last step: Adding responsiveness!

 Since we used a mobile-first design approach, we now need to incorporate media queries to adapt the menu's appearance for users on wider screens.